chemp7/node-red-contrib-ontime4ibm/README.md

 ## Overview

-This collection of Node-RED nodes is for Ontime Group Calendar on domino server.
+This collection of Node-RED nodes is for OnTime Group Calendar on domino server.

 ## Description

 This package is created by modifying the http request Node.
-This package is support to Ontime Group Calendar API on domino server.
+This package is support to OnTime Group Calendar API on domino server.
-It is possible to access easy to Ontime Group Calendar by use by the node that is included in this package.
+It is possible to access easy to OnTime Group Calendar by use by the node that is included in this package.

 ## Node